kcm2/ab/references/angelbeatshd.rst

 * Matsushita is confused as to what Takamatsu means, saying he's just wrestling.
 Takamatsu says it looks like he's having fun.
 * Matsushita asks Takamatsu if he knows about the world, which he replies that Kanade told him that it's the afterlife.
 * They go to the Judo club's dojo [#v8c50-1]_.
-Matsushita is susprised at what Tatami mats look like.
+Matsushita is surprised at what Tatami mats look like.
-* Matsushita mentions that he did paralympic judo as he was losing his vision, but lost it completly at the end.
+* Matsushita mentions that he did Paralympic judo as he was losing his vision, but lost it completely at the end.
 Takamatsu said that his fried disappeared from the world and he's alone.
 * Takamatsu feels that he joined the SSS for a little bit but feels like they are a cult and haven't talked to them in a while.
-* He mentions that he saw Matsushita's throw and felt like it was love at first sight and feels Matsushita is his spirtual mate.
+* He mentions that he saw Matsushita's throw and felt like it was love at first sight and feels Matsushita is his spiritual mate.
 Takamatsu gives him a uniform and they get changed.
 Matsushita is shocked at Takamatsu's muscles and they begin.
-* In the fight, Matsushita is impressed and asks about challanging others.
+* In the fight, Matsushita is impressed and asks about challenging others.
 Takamatsu says he wants to see Matsushita's abilities and skills as close as possible.
 * Takamatsu asks if he knows how to play baseball.
 They go to the track field.
-* Takamatsu pitches a fastball, and Matsushita is surprised at the stregnth.
-Matsushita is susprised again.
+* Takamatsu pitches a fastball, and Matsushita is surprised at the strength.
+Matsushita is surprised again.
 * Takamatsu pitches again, Matsushita swings the bat and the ball goes high in the sky, he is surprised again.
 * Matsushita reflects to himself and feels that his life has changed after meeting Takamatsu.